nelsonblaha/aws-cloudsearch-scala/README.md

 )
 ```

-If property count is over 22, you have to define as a normal class not a case class.
+If number of properties is over 22, you have to define it as a normal class, not a case class.
 This limitation will be removed in Scala 2.11.

 ```scala
 class Job(